LucasOkokama/unit-integration-test/README.md

 This repository was created as a space to explore and consolidate knowledge in unit and integration testing, through practical code examples using various programming languages and testing tools.
 It serves as a structured archive for experimenting with different approaches, comparing techniques, and observing how testing concepts can be applied across different contexts.
 The goal is to build a deeper understanding of software testing, while maintaining a clean and organized collection of reference materials.

 # Tech Stack
 The project explores unit and integration testing using multiple technologies.
-It includes Java with JUnit and Mockito, Python with pytest, and JavaScript with Jest and Vitest.
 This diverse stack highlights different testing approaches and serves as a reference for understanding core testing principles across languages.

 <table align="center">
     <tr>